data-skeptic/blog/transcripts/2017/data-provenance-and-reproducibility-with-pachyderm.md

 So all of those things that happened to your data before you see it, you should have an understanding of those, and provenance is really that understanding.
 It’s saying this is the record of what happened to my data so I can have an understanding and a confidence in the way that I’m processing it because I know where it came from, I know what happened to it.

-**Host:** So, I want to pick your brain on what are some of the tools you think, we’ve talked about Jupyter, are there any other things that you find helpful in maintaining good provenance and reproducibility standards on a team?
+**Kyle:** So, I want to pick your brain on what are some of the tools you think, we’ve talked about Jupyter, are there any other things that you find helpful in maintaining good provenance and reproducibility standards on a team?

 **Daniel:** As you mentioned, we talked about Jupyter.
 I think keeping that sort of lab notebook mentality with Jupyter notebooks and whatever your docs are in an organization is important.
 So along with your project should come docs that explain the reasoning behind your analyses and that sort thing because people move from company to company and if you don’t have that, it’s also really hard for in the same way that people come in and out of research groups and academia, it’s hard for the incoming people to know what they can build on if that record isn’t there.